RockbandRivalsFAQ/rockbandrivalsfaq.github.io/README.md

 To play, you either have to have Rockband 4 and then buy the Rivals expansion, or you can buy both as a bundle.

+The game is available on PS4 or Xbox One.

 ### The competition

 Rivals is a clan-type competition with players joining a **Crew** (using their PSN ID).
 It is the Crew that competes in Rivals Mode but rewards go to individual players.